 SLE is typically diagnosed through an examination of physical symptoms as well as a series of lab tests, including blood work and urinalysis.
 Your veterinarian will need to look at all of the clinical signs in order to exclude other conditions that can cause similar symptoms, such as cancer or infection.

 DLE is definitively diagnosed through a skin biopsy.
-In some cases, sedation or anesthesia may be required to calm an anxious cat or if the skin sample will be taken from a sensitive area.
+In some cases, sedation or anesthesia may be required to calm an anxious cat, or the skin sample will be taken from a sensitive area.

 Treatment for Lupus in Cats